zulip/zulip-archive/README.md

 ### Step 4 - Configure the streams you want to index
 `zulip-archive` by default don't know which all public streams to be indexed.
 You can tell `zulip-archive` which all streams to be indexed by creating a file called `streams.yaml` in the newly created repository.
+You can make a copy of a default file to start with: `cp default_streams.yaml streams.yaml`

 If you want to index all the public streams, set the following as the content of `streams.yaml` file.